 There is also a small museum dedicated to the history of the town and this region of France, featuring various pottery and other historical items.

-The best way to explore is to get the waymarked map from the tourist office (also marked in the town as you explore), which is a route of less than two hours that passes all the most interesting highlights in Baugé.
+The best way to explore is to get the waymarked map from the tourist office, which is a route of less than two hours that passes all the most interesting highlights in Baugé.

 Be sure to visit the lovely Chateau du Lude with its pretty gardens that have been classified as a 'Remarkable garden' of France.
 Also nearby is Langeais, home to the Chateau de Langeais which has some impressive 15 and 16th century tapestries and was important historically as the place of the wedding of Anne of Brittany with King Louis XI of France thus uniting France.